-The Business Information Technology program requires the successful completion of the Computer Programmer Analyst Battery (CPAB) test as part of its admission requirements.
+The Business Information Technology program requires the successful completion of the Computer Programmer Aptitude Battery (CPAB) test as part of its admission requirements.

-This multiple choice test consists of 5 sub-tests.
+This multiple choice test consists of three sub-tests.
 Each of these sub-tests is very strictly timed.
 No dictionaries, calculators or scrap paper are allowed.
 These sub-tests measure the following skills and aptitudes:

 - Reasoning: a test of ability to translate ideas and operations from word problems into mathematical notations.